Importance of Hospital Waste Management

 Every department within the hospital - from administration to janitorial - are given specific guidelines and instructions.
 Washington State created their best-practices guide for medical waste years ago.
 For example, the anesthesia department is instructed to handle spent charcoal filters as dangerous waste.
 The clinical research department was mandated to manage their chemicals and waste properly through the use of closed, clearly labeled, and dated containers stored in secured areas.
 They took it farther and required that secondary containment before proper disposal was needed in certain scenarios.
 The housekeeping department was provided very specific guidelines on the segregation and storage of solid, biomedical, and dangerous waste as well as recyclables.

 Proper waste segregation and disposal is the responsibility of the generator

-Yes, we’ll say it again: the responsibility of healthcare waste processes belongs to the generator.
+Have you heard this before?
+It’s because we feel it’s important to say again: the responsibility of adhering to federal and state guidelines for healthcare waste management and disposal belongs to the waste generator.
 Penalties and fines can be incurred even after medical waste leaves your hospital.
 Until its final disposition, it’s your responsibility.
-It’s also the law.

 With over 30 years of experience, we have the expertise to maintain your compliants and be a long-term partner.
 Our sustainable and efficient healthcare waste management solutions put safety of employees and the environment first.
 Our Safety Engineered Devices are proven to reduce sharps injuries, lower your carbon footprint, and increase efficiency with dispsoal.